pauldlynch/eqguide/guides/jonas-dagmires-skeletal-hand/index.md

 [The Abandoned Relics](http://everquest.allakhazam.com/db/quest.html?quest=4029) ( Brynden Snow) 74-76
 [Totem of War and Fire](http://everquest.allakhazam.com/db/quest.html?quest=4031) ( Brynden Snow) 74-77

+Brynden is in the Barren Coast, in one of the tents, although Suncrest Ridge is in the Buried Sea.
 Random see invis, a higher proportion in the goblins than the animals; nameds always seem to see invis.

 combine ruins: -1310, -2275 (along the beach near the ruins)
 graveyard of wood and stone: -60, -3040 (NW)